crafttheweb/thelastpickle/_posts/2016-03-04-introductiont-to-the-apache-cassandra-3-storage-engine.md

 * The Partition Key is the concatenated Columns of the Partition Key defined in your Table.
     * The length of the Partition Key is encoded using a short, giving it a max length of 65,535 bytes.
-    * The concatenated bytes of the Partion Key columns are then written out.
+    * The concatenated bytes of the Partition Key columns are then written out.
 * The [DeletionTime](https://github.com/apache/cassandra/blob/cassandra-3.0/src/java/org/apache/cassandra/db/DeletionTime.java) for the partition contains deletion information for partition tombstones.
     * `DeletionTime.localDeletionTime` is the server time in seconds when the deletion occurred, which is compared to `gc_grace_seconds` to decide when it can be purged.
+When used with a TTL the `localDeletionTime` is the time the data expires.
-    * `DeletionTime.markedForDeleteAt` is the timestamp of the deletion, data with a timestamp before this value is considered deleted.
+    * `DeletionTime.markedForDeleteAt` is the timestamp of the deletion, data with a timestamp less than this value is considered deleted.

 ## Row